AI-generated answers are no longer always copied and pasted. Many applications block paste to prevent users from inserting AI-generated text directly.

 This is not about judging the text.
 It is about how the text was produced.

-Why this helps with AI assisted cheating
+Why this helps with AI-assisted integrity risks

 This is not a generic AI content detector.
 It does not try to guess whether text “sounds like AI.”